 Considering the massive server infrastructure these providers offer, it’s hard to imagine other providers overtaking them anytime soon.
 That being said, the differences between the top contenders tend to be fairly small and shouldn’t greatly affect your decision.

 As one of the oldest and most popular content delivery networks around, it’s still many people’s first association when thinking about CDN services.
 It’s also the only provider on our list to offer a free content delivery network option.
-It easily deserves a place on our list of the best CDN options in 2022.
+It easily deserves a place on our list of the top CDN options in 2022.